CarlWebster/Citrix-Virtual-Apps-and-Desktops-V3/README.md

 # Citrix-Virtual-Apps-and-Desktops-V3
-	Creates an inventory of a Citrix Virtual Apps and Desktops (CVAD) 2006 or later Site using Microsoft PowerShell, Word, plain text, or HTML.
+	Creates an inventory of a Citrix Virtual Apps and Desktops (CVAD) 2006 through 2511 Site using Microsoft PowerShell, Word, plain text, or HTML.

 	This script requires at least PowerShell version 5.